andreobriennz/wagtail-bulma-starter-kit/README.md

 - Run the backend server: `./manage.py runserver`
 - Compile SASS: `npm run watch` (or build it once with `npm run build`).

-# Front-end Styling
-- Parts of the site which will usually need to be updated early on (such as fonts and SASS variables) can be found by searching for `Update after setup:`

 # Branches / Versions (including road map for planned features)
-- develop: Unstable version with features still in progress and likely to have bugs.
+- develop: Unstable version with features still in progress and likely to have bugs
 - 0.1 (planned for late May 2022):
+    - Basic setup with Django 4.0 and Wagtail 2.16 (to make the transition to Wagtail version 3 easier later)
     - Home page, standard page, article page and article index page
-    - Most style guide components other than forms working as blocks/includes
+    - All style_guide.html components other than forms are working and able to be updated via the backend
-    - Update default colors and styles
+    - Some default styling including automatic margins
+    - A simple nav and footer with customizable links and logo
-- 0.2 (planned for June 2022):
+- 0.2 (planned for June/July 2022)
-    - Styling changes to all pages
-    - Update to Django 4.0
-    - Add carousel
-    - Add footers
-    - Add image block and image grid with optional captions
-    - Improve HTML semantics and accessibility
+    - More customizable variables
+    - More grid sizes
+    - Redesign the search page
-    - Add help text and admin improvements
+    - Add django-debug-toolbar and jupyter notebooks
 - 0.3 (planned for August/September 2022):
-    - Update to Wagtail 3.0 (this includes the new admin design which is expected to be released in August 2022)
     - Update to Django 4.1
-    - Add pagination to article list page
-    - Add search page
+    - Update to Wagtail 3.0 (with the new admin design)
-- Possible future versions:
+- Possible features for future versions:
-    - Integrate forms
+    - Small theme variables which can be enabled by adding a CSS class
-    - Flat nav package for menus
+    - Backend support for forms
-    - Finish set up of django-debug-toolbar and consider including jupyter notebooks
+    - Carousel
+    - Large footer
     - Add CSS Grid
     - Add polyfills and the option to compile JavaScript if needed
     - Set up Webpack and React